LLNL/umap-apps/external/miniVite/README.md

 - MPI
 - CMake 3.10 or more.

-The write-protect support for userfaultfd() must be supported on the system.
+The write-protect feature of userfaultfd() must be available on the system's Linux kernel.

 ## Build with Spack